 Based in Lexington, KY, Big Ass Fans (BAF) is making their mark on the residential ceiling fan industry, perhaps turning this space on its head.
 Their latest Haiku Residential Ceiling Fan is the world’s most efficient, quiet and sustainable ceiling fan around, according to the company, and its making quite a stir.
-With a sleek minimalist look, sculpted fan blades and highly efficient operation, it is a marvel to see and hear, or in this case, “not hear” because it’s brilliantly silent.
+Smaller than their Isis industrial sized model, the Haiku has a sleek minimalist look, sculpted fan blades and highly efficient operation, it is a marvel to see and hear, or in this case, “not hear” because it’s brilliantly silent.
 You can stand right under it, and literally can’t hear a thing besides the wind blowing past your ears.

 Unlike most ceiling fans, which use low-cost, AC motors that offer poor energy efficiency, Haiku runs on a brushless, electronically commutated DC motor for increased energy efficiency.
 Designed for both residential and commercial applications, Haiku ceiling fans use very low 2-30 watts of power, significantly exceeding Energy Star requirements.